mitsu1210/essbaseworkshop/Lab300/LabGuide300.md

 ![](./images/3.png "")

 On this page, name your connection.
 In this lab, we used “MySQL_osCommerce”.
-Feel free to add a Description to this connection if you’d like.
+You can optionally add a description to this connection.
 For the role, make sure that “Trigger and Invoke” is enabled.

 ![](./images/4.png "")